-Instituto Tropical México is a trans-disciplinary artistic initiative at the convergence between art, feeding systems, science and indigenous knowledge.
-It offers artistic research residencies, workshops and seminars dealing with eco-social restoration, promoting local and collective transformation.
+Instituto Tropical México is a trans-disciplinary artistic initiative at the convergence between art, feeding systems, ecology and indigenous knowledge.
+It offers residencies for local and international artists and researchers, workshops and seminars dealing with ecosystem restoration, promoting local and collective eco-social transformation.

-As a fertile ground for experimentation and reflection, Instituto Tropical Mexico explores the possibilities of the the Symbiocene-, a future geological era in which humans and non humans live in collaboration and symbiosis.
+As a fertile ground for experimentation and reflection, Instituto Tropical México explores the possibilities of the Symbiocene-, a speculative future geological era in which humans and non humans live in collaboration and symbiosis.

-Building upon the strong historical bond between Austria and México and the intellectual and artistic circulation between Europe and Latin America, Instituto Tropical Mexico seeks to strengthen the connection between art and ecological restoration, cultivating solidarity, dialogue and meaningful exchange between the global north and the global south through a variety of programs
+Building upon the strong historical bond between Austria and México and specifically on the legacy of Ivan Illic's * Centro Intercultural de Documentación (CIDOC) which operated in Morelos from 1966 to 1976.
+Instituto Tropical Mexico seeks to strengthen the connection between art and eco-social transformation, cultivating solidarity, dialogue and meaningful exchange between Europe and Abya Yala, between the global north and the global south.

-The space unfolds as a horizontal school—a place where knowledge is exchanged, traditions are reimagined, and the many ‘hands’ shaping creative processes, both human and more-than-human, are recognized and honored.
+A temporary School of transdisciplinary collective artistic practices embedded in the land.
+The project unfolds as a horizontal school—a place where knowledge is exchanged, traditions are reimagined, and the many ‘hands’ shaping creative processes, both human and more-than-human, are recognized and honored.

 Like the magmatic force of the Popocatepetl, the volcano that looms over Zacualpan de Amilpas, diverse practices and worldviews converge, flow, and erupt—giving rise to new forms of expression, resistance, and possibility.